-Title Credit Who May Take Description Prerequisites Theatre 1 Semester All students A foundational survey of every aspect of the Theatre including but not limited to: Spaces, Jobs, History (10,000 BC - 1616 AD), Stagecraft and Performance.
-The class is project based and concludes with the creation and performance of a 10-minute play.
-None Acting 1 Semester All students Introduction to the craft of acting, with emphasis on preparation, improvisation, scene and monologue study, and the development of the imagination.
-Theatre 1 Acting 2 Semester Sophomores, Juniors, Seniors Further exploration of acting styles, with emotional and sensory awareness deepened through practice.
-Includes audition techniques for the stage.
-Theatre 1 and Acting 1 MASQUE Acting Ensemble Full Year Juniors, Seniors An upper-level advanced class that focuses on creating original work and performance.
+Title Credit Who May Take Description Prerequisites Acting Essentials Semester All students Students will begin an exploration of the craft of acting through physical and vocal techniques, imagination development, improvisation, practical script analysis, and scene study.
+None Advanced Acting First Semester only All students Students will continue their exploration of the craft of acting through study of texts by Sophocles, Shakespeare, and Shaw with a focus on monologues.
+Acting Essentials Acting Repertory Second Semester only Juniors, Seniors An upper-level advanced class that focuses on performance of short works and children's theatre.
+Course may be repeated.
+Advanced Acting MASQUE Acting Ensemble Full Year Juniors, Seniors An upper-level advanced class that focuses on creating original work and performance.
 Over the course of the year students will create and perform three original pieces for performance in Chapel, and a minimum of two larger works for performance in the Black Box.
 Masque is the leadership group for the Theatre Program as a whole.
 Course may be repeated.
-Theatre 1, Acting and Audition Directing for the Stage Spring Semester only All students Students will spend the first six weeks studying fundamentals of stage direction including show selection, finding their artistic voice, visualization, working with designers, casting, staging, working with actors, managing the schedule, and tech rehearsal protocols.
+Advanced Acting Directing for the Stage Spring Semester only All students Students will spend the first six weeks studying fundamentals of stage direction including show selection, finding their artistic voice, visualization, working with designers, casting, staging, working with actors, managing the schedule, and tech rehearsal protocols.
 Students will cast and direct one act plays that they have selected for presentation at the end of the semester.
-Theatre 1 and Acting 1 or Theatre 1 and Stagecraft Stagecraft: Scene Construction Semester All students A study of technical theatre and production management with particular emphasis on scenic technologies, scenic construction, scenic design and prop design.
+Course may be repeated.
+Course may be repeated.
+Advanced Acting Musical Theatre Preparation Fall Semester only All Offered in collaboration with the Dance and Music programs, students will develop and hone skills in Broadway dance techniques, ensemble singing, and acting techniques related directly to the musical theatre genre.
+Course may be repeated.
+Note: participation in this class does not guarantee a role in the spring musical.
+None Stagecraft: Scene Construction Semester All students A study of technical theatre and production management with particular emphasis on scenic technologies, scenic construction, scenic design and prop design.
 Students work in a group setting to build their tool skills while assisting with current EHS Onstage productions.
 Course may be repeated.
 None Stagecraft: Lighting and Sound Semester All students A study of technical theatre and stage management with particular emphasis on lighting technologies, lighting design, sound design, sound engineering and rigging and masking.
 Students work in a group setting to execute lighting and sound designs for EHS Onstage productions and maintain theatrical equipment.
 Course may be repeated.
 None Speech Semester All Students Introductory course with emphasis on public speaking (development, organization, and delivery of four basic types of speeches), interpersonal and small-group communication, and drama-based oral presentation.
 None